Alums Leading the Way

 Launching Leadership

-In celebration of the achievements of our alums and to highlight the many ways Mount Holyoke prepares its graduates to lead in the world, we present a conversation series between interim President Beverly Daniel Tatum and a diverse group of graduates.
+In celebration of the achievements of our alums and to highlight the many ways Mount Holyoke prepares its graduates to lead in the world, Interim President Beverly Daniel Tatum held a series of conversations with a diverse group of graduates.
 These alums exemplify an intellectually adventurous Mount Holyoke education in action.
-Their interviews will be posted to this page as soon as they are available.

 Alums in the News